Kareem100/HospitalMS/README.md

-# Hospital Management System (HMS)
+# Horas Management System (HMS)
-Hospital Management System using C#, Windows Forms and Oracle Database. <br>
+Horas Management System is a Hospital Management System using C#, Windows Forms and Oracle Database. <br>

 # Description
 The HMS is organized into clinics.
 Each clinic has a name, working hours and floor number.
 We keep track of :